Venue Songs

-Venue Songs is a 2004 live album by the group They Might Be Giants, being composed of entirely new songs.
+Venue Songs is a 2004 live album by American alternative rock band They Might Be Giants.
 At each stop of their 2004 tour, They Might Be Giants wrote, arranged and performed a new song dedicated to that venue.
-Each song came together in one day as a surprise to the audience.

 Initially, the album was only released in MP3 format from They Might Be Giants' online music store and could be purchased during the 2004 holiday season.
 It is now available on They Might Be Giants' online music store in MP3 or FLAC format for purchase by itself.

 In 2005, Venue Songs was re-released as a CD/DVD combo.
 It included studio versions of some of the venue songs, and other non-album tracks.
 The DVD includes music videos for some of the venue songs as well as other bonus videos.